8 SAT Math Tips You Need To Know

 Put in a new battery before the test, and even bring a spare with you, just in case of an emergency.
-Nothing could be more anxiety provoking than having your calculator die right in the middle of the test.
-This has happened to a few of my past students.
+Nothing could be more anxiety-provoking than having your calculator die right in the middle of the test.
+This has happened to a few of my students!

 Don’t Become Dependent On Your Calculator

-You’re also likely to panic or become anxious if you get to a problem and realize you don’t know how to solve it on your calculator.
+You’re also likely to panic or become anxious if you reach a problem and realize you don’t know how to solve it without your calculator.
 This is why knowing how to solve problems step-by-step without a calculator is so important.
 Your calculator should be used merely as an aid, rather than as a crutch.

-Don’t Speed Trough The Test
+Don’t Speed Through The Test

-Remember that all the problems are worth the same number of points—don’t rush to finish at the cost of losing points on the simple problems.
+Remember that all the problems on the Math tests are worth the same number of points—don’t rush to finish all of them at the cost of losing points on the easier problems.

 Take The First Step

-Draw Pictures Where You Can
+Draw Pictures When You Can

-Any time a word problem describes a shape or a figure, draw it out.
-Drawing out problems helps make clear the steps you need to take, and the information you need to find, in order to solve problems.
+Anytime a word problem describes a shape or a figure, draw it out.
+Drawing out problems helps to make clear the steps you need to take, and the information you need to find, in order to solve problems.

-When All Else Fails, Plug In The Answer Choices
+When All Else Fails, Plug-In The Answer Choices